 The delicacies of the South Indian state of Tamil Nadu are all about bringing together various flavors in a wholesome meal that is both filling and delicious.
-The state has a huge variety of vegetarian, non-vegetarian, and vegan dishes that consist of substantial rice, legumes, coconut, lentils, and some souring sellers like tamarind and spices and herbs like mustard seeds curry leaves, and many others.
+The state has a huge variety of vegetarian, non-vegetarian, and vegan dishes that consist of substantial rice, legumes, coconuts, lentils, and some souring sellers like tamarind and spices and herbs like mustard seeds, curry leaves, and many others.
 It is from this country that the South Indian hot favored idli originates.
 The soft, fluffy, spherical fermented rice desserts are served with flavourful vegetarian lentil curry sambhar and coconut chutney.
 Idli has some variations, and all the variations of those rice desserts are objectively scrumptious.
 One such version of the idli is the idlis’ podi idlis with a highly spiced condiment called mulagapodi powder.

 Gunpowder or Podi Powder: A Unique Condiment